HDembinski/monolens/README.md

 - Drag the lens around by holding a Mouse button down inside the window
 - Resize the lens by pressing up, down, left, right
-- To quit, press Q or double click while hovering over the lens
+- To quit, press Q or double click on the lens

 # Known limitations